-A refund for part of your private health insurance costs based on age and annual earnings.
+A reduction for part of your private health insurance costs based on age and annual earnings.

-Families and individuals who pay private health insurance premiums may be eligible for Australian Government rebates.
+If you or your family pay private health insurance premiums, you may be eligible for the Australian Government Rebate.

-Read more about income thresholds on the Private Health Insurance Ombudsman website.
+Read more about income thresholds and rebate amounts on the Australian Taxation Office website.

 Medicare levy surcharge